 What is the difference between an alligator and a crocodile?
-Well, we are not entirely sure, but if you are in the Orlando area and looking for a great day out then, Gatorland will undoubtedly have the answer, and it is a great place to spend the day.
+Well, we are not entirely sure!
+However, if you are in the Orlando area and looking for a great day out then, Gatorland will undoubtedly have the answer!
+It’s a really great place to spend the day.
 Check out below all you need to know about a day out at Gatorland!

 Things to Do

 Gatorland is a great place to spend the day for all age groups.
-They have worked hard to ensure a wide range of animals can be seen so as well as alligators and crocodiles; you can see turtles, snakes, toads and over 20 different species of bird.
+They have worked hard to ensure a wide range of animals can be seen.
+As well as alligators and crocodiles; you can see turtles, snakes, toads and over 20 different species of bird.

 One highly recommended activity is feeding time which is known as the Jumperoo.
-As the keepers throw raw chicken into the water and as a result, the alligators and crocodiles leap out of the water to grab a meal.
+The keepers throw raw chicken into the water and as a result, the alligators and crocodiles leap out of the water to grab their meal!

 Alligators: Legends of the Swamp

 The bravest keepers take to the arena with alligators up to 8 feet in length and show off their extraordinarily talented skills.
-Although you are safe behind the barrier, this is a high adrenaline show not to be missed.
-Once the show has finished, for a small extra fee, you can get up close and personal with the alligators.
-There is a little extra fee but no need to book, just queue after the show and wait for your turn.
+Although you are safe behind the barrier, this is still a high adrenaline show not to be missed.
+As well as this, once the show has finished, you can get up close and personal with the alligators.
+There is a little extra fee but no need to book!
+Just queue after the show and wait for your turn.
 It is highly advisable to have someone with a camera on hand as the park does not provide photography.

 Up Close and Personal

-If you ever fancy handling snake, meeting a turtle or getting up close to a toad the close encounter show could be for you.
-Suitable for ages, this is well-managed and perfectly safe.
+If you ever fancy handling snake, meeting a turtle or getting up close to a toad?
+The close encounter show could be for you.
+Suitable for all ages, this is well-managed and perfectly safe.

 If you have time to hang around in the park after the sun goes down, you can take part in a 1 1/2 hour tour by torchlight.
 Heading through the winding walkways of the breeding marsh you get the to see these fascinating creatures at night.
-This extra tour will set you back $25 but is well worth the experience and you will be provided flashlights, alligator food, and insect repellent.
+This extra tour will set you back $25 but is well worth the experience.
+You’ll be provided with flashlights, alligator food, and insect repellent.

 Become a Trainer